 The Environmental Compliance Division is responsible for protecting the wastewater treatment plant and its biological processes from interference, pass-through, and contamination.
-Their work also ensures the wastewater discharges of categorical industrial users comply with Federal regulations.
+Their work also ensures wastewater discharges of industrial users comply with federal regulations.

-Large industrial dischargers with 25,000 gallons per day or more of wastewater flow and/or significant loadings of total suspended solids (TSS) and biochemical oxygen demand (BOD) are regulated through a Significant Industrial User (SIU) permit system.
-The permits specify conditions for the acceptance of wastewater in the sanitary sewer system, including limits for pollutant concentrations and total wastewater flow.
+Large industrial dischargers – with 25,000 gallons per day or more of wastewater flow and/or significant loadings of total suspended solids and biochemical oxygen demand –are regulated through a Significant Industrial User (SIU) permit system.

 Permit violators are subject to fines and penalties, including the possibility of termination of sewer service.
-Escalation in penalties is in accordance with the Enforcement Response Plan, which is on file with the Department of Municipal Utilities, the California Regional Water Quality Control Board, and the United States Environmental Protection Agency (USEPA).
+Escalation in penalties is in accordance with the Enforcement Response Plan.
 Environmental Compliance currently maintains approximately 50 SIU Permits.

-Other smaller industrial users are regulated under Special Permits, which are issued for cases such as infrequent discharges or specific process materials.
+Smaller industrial users are regulated under Special Permits, issued for cases such as infrequent discharges or specific process materials.
 Ten special permits are currently maintained by Environmental Compliance.
-Also of significant concern is the need to control pollutant sources from groundwater remediation sites.
+Also, the division maintains 16 Groundwater Discharge Permits to control pollutant sources from groundwater remediation sites.
 Many of these sites are contaminated because of prior leaks from underground fuel tanks.
-At this time, the division maintains 16 Groundwater Discharge Permits.

 Environmental Compliance regulates truck-hauled wastewater through both permits and a manifest system, which requires documentation of the source and type of hauled wastewater.
-There are currently 15 wastewater haulers that are permitted to discharge at the Regional Wastewater Control Facility.
+Currently, 15 wastewater haulers are permitted to discharge at the Regional Wastewater Control Facility.